JanneMattila/www/docs/_posts/2024/10/2024-10-07-aks-azs-and-lrs-disks.markdown

 > **1 node(s) had volume node affinity conflict**. <br/>
 > preemption: 0/2 nodes are available: 2 Preemption is not helpful for scheduling.

-So the `storage-app` pod is not scheduled to the zone 1 node because of the volume node affinity conflict.
+So, the `storage-app` pod is not scheduled to the zone 1 node because of the volume node affinity conflict.

 After our chaos experiment is over and the node in zone 2 is available again, the `storage-app` pod is scheduled back to that node: